AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 +++Map Attributes

 Once connection is successfully established, you can map the columns of CSV files.
 It is placed in the FTP folder to the corresponding attributes of Learning Manager.
-This step is mandatory.&nbsp;
+This step is mandatory.

 1. In the Map Attributes page, on left side you can see Learning Manager’s expected columns and on right side you can see the CSV column names.
 Initially, on the right side, you can see an empty select box.
-Import any template CSV by clicking&nbsp;**Choose File**.
+Import any template CSV by clicking **Choose File**.
 1. The above step populates the right side select drop-down list with all the CSV column names.
 Select the appropriate column name that maps to the Learning Manager’s column name.

    *The Manager field must be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.*

-1. Click&nbsp;**Save**&nbsp;after completing the mapping.&nbsp;
+1. Click **Save** after completing the mapping.

    The connector is now ready for use.
 The configured account appears as a data source within the Administrator app for the Administrator to schedule the import or for on-demand sync.

-   &nbsp;

 +++

 +++Using the Learning Manager FTP connector

-1. The CSV files from external systems must be placed at the following path:&nbsp;
+1. The CSV files from external systems must be placed at the following path:

 `code $OPERATION$/$OBJECT_TYPE$/$SUB_OBJECT_TYPE$/data.csv`

-**Note:&nbsp;**In the July 2016 Release, only import of users is allowed.
+**Note:** In the July 2016 Release, only import of users is allowed.
 Therefore to use the FTP connector, ensure that the CSV files are placed in the following folder:
 `code Home/import/user/internal/*.csv`

 2. The FTP connector takes all rows from CSV files.
 It is important that the row corresponding to a user in one CSV does not appear in any other CSVs.

 3. All CSVs must contain the columns specified in the mapping.

-4. All the required CSVs must be present in the folder before the process begins.&nbsp;
+4. All the required CSVs must be present in the folder before the process begins.

 While importing users into Learning Manager, Administrator also have to know how users are managed in Learning Manager.
-Refer to [User Management Help](migration-manual.md#usermanagement) to know more information.&nbsp;
+Refer to [User Management Help](migration-manual.md#usermanagement) to know more information.

 +++